 Grid time deviation

-The grid time is a time measurement which is based on the standard grid frequency of 50 Hz in Europe.
+The grid time is a time measurement which is based on the standard grid frequency of 50 Hertz in Europe.
 Fifty oscillations in alternating current equate to one second of grid time.
 Frequency fluctuations lead to deviations in grid time.
-If the frequency is lower than 50 Hz, the fifty oscillations last slightly longer.
-If, on the other hand, the frequency is higher than 50 Hz, the fifty oscillations are shorter.
+If the frequency is lower than 50 Hertz, the fifty oscillations last slightly longer.
+If, on the other hand, the frequency is higher than 50 Hertz, the fifty oscillations are shorter.
 Since one second of grid time always constitutes precisely fifty oscillations, the grid seconds therefore last slightly shorter or longer depending on the frequency.
 The grid time deviation is calculated by comparing with UTC time (coordinated universal time), which is determined using highly precise atomic clocks.

 This grid time deviation is constantly balanced out.
 If the time deviation is more than twenty seconds the frequency is corrected in the grid.
-In order to balance out the time deviation again the otherwise customary frequency of 50 Hz (Europe) is changed as follows:
+In order to balance out the time deviation again the otherwise customary frequency of 50 Hertz (Europe) is changed as follows: